-The pricing structure for iDrive is different than their competitors, so it might be more cost-effective for you if you have multiple computers in your home.
+The pricing structure for iDrive is different than its competitors, so it might be more cost-effective for you if you have multiple computers in your home.

-Their higher plan is 5TB is less than $100 per year – which makes it pretty comparable to Backblaze on two computers.
+Their higher plan is 5TB and it’s less than $100 per year – which makes it pretty comparable to Backblaze on two computers.
 It’s up to you.

 - You can get have multiple computers on one account – so this could be cheaper for you if you had several machines in your home.
 External hard drives can be backed up as well.